-If you have started to notice that up-close reading is challenging, it might be time to try reading glasses.
-Reading glasses can mean the difference between having a tension headache at the end of the day or feeling fresh and fit.
+If you notice that up-close reading is becoming more challenging for you, it might be time to try a pair of reading glasses.
+Readers can mean the difference between having a tension headache at the end of the day or feeling fresh and fit.
 Reading glasses can also help with conditions like presbyopia or age-related farsightedness.
 Besides these common reasons, there are many uses for magnification while you read.
 In this guide, we’ll help you discover if reading glasses are right for you.
-Find out more about choosing a reading glasses strength and how to pick out the perfect pair for you.
+Find out more about choosing a reading glasses strength and how to pick out the perfect stylish frames for your lenses.

 How Do I Know If I Need Reading Glasses?

-- You hold menus or mail farther away from your face when you read it
+- You hold menus or letters farther away from your face when you read them.

-- You have a headache after spending a few hours on the computer
+- You have a headache or eye strain after spending hours on a computer screen.

 What Do the Strengths Mean?

 Now that you know who may need reading glasses, it’s time to understand reading glasses strength.
 Reading glasses are measured in diopters.
-The magnification of reading glasses ranges in strength from 1-3 diopters, increasing by 0.25 diopters, and you’ll sometimes find reading glasses higher than 3 diopters in strength.
+The magnification of reading glasses ranges in strength from 1-3 diopters, increasing by 0.25 increments.
+Sometimes you’ll find reading glasses higher than 3 diopters in strength.

-The higher the number, the higher the strength.
+The higher the number in diopters, the higher the strength.
 So, +1.25 reading glasses would be less strong than +1.50 reading glasses, which would be less strong than +1.75 reading glasses.

 How Do You Know What Strength Reading Glasses to Get?

 Even if you’re new to diopters and different reading glasses strengths, it’s not as complicated as it sounds to find the right pair.
 If you’ve had reading glasses in the past and they’re not working as well as they used to, you can pretty safely increase their magnification to improve their functionality.
-However, if you’ve never had reading glasses before, you may have no idea where to start.
+However, if you’ve never had readers before, you may have no idea where to start.

-There are a few different ways you can estimate which magnification you need for reading glasses.
+Thankfully, there are a few different ways to estimate which magnification you need for reading glasses.
 Read through each of them to discover which one is right for you.

 Estimating Reading Glasses Strength by Printable Test

-Printable diopter test pages and cards are available on the Peepers website that can help you determine the right diopter strength for you.
+Printable diopter test pages and cards are available on the Peepers website.
+Use these tools at home to determine the right reading glasses strength for your needs.

 Estimating Reading Glasses Strength by Trying Some On